JARS Cannabis Metrocenter is the north Phoenix volume play, and the reason to drive to it is the deal stack, not the decor.

 I am scoring it 4.5 out of 5.
 It loses half a point for the same reason it earns the rest: a 1,100-SKU room rewards a shopper who arrives with a plan and punishes one who wanders.

-If you are deciding between this north Phoenix store and the JARS sibling near Sky Harbor, the JARS Cannabis 24th Street Phoenix review covers the smaller, more curated 24th Street room and the indoor flower wall there.
-If you shop the East Valley, the JARS Cannabis Mesa review covers the deeper 2,500-SKU stock-up store on that side of town.
+If you are deciding between this north Phoenix store and the other Arizona JARS locations, this review now covers all three.
+The JARS Cannabis 24th Street Phoenix section breaks down the smaller, more curated south Phoenix room and its indoor flower wall, and the JARS Cannabis Mesa section covers the deeper 2,500-SKU East Valley stock-up store.

 The Floor.
 A 1,100-Product Volume Room.